ntno/aws-exam-prep/cloud-formation.md

 - cfn-signal
 - cfn-get-metadata
 - cfn-hup

+you can also install packages, files, services in a bootstrap scripts

 Ref Intrinsic Function
 - use to assign values to properties which are not available until runtime